Remote Working Statistics You Need to Know in 2023

 9. 27% of employers have reported increased company productivity

-10. The shift to remote working will make work more flexible, with 43% of CEOs saying they will grant employees flexi-days going forward
+10. The shift to remote working makes work more flexible, with 43% of CEOs in one survey granting employees flexi-days

 Stats for business leaders

-11. 47% of company leaders will allow employees to work from home full time after the pandemic
+11. 47% of company leaders in one survey allowed employees to work from home full time after the pandemic

 12. 78% of a group of 669 CEOs believe remote collaboration has to be thought of as a long-term business strategy

-13. When asked what their biggest concern is, 30% of business leaders replied with maintaining corporate culture
+13. When asked what their biggest concern is in relation to the hybrid working model, 30% of business leaders replied with ‘maintaining corporate culture’

 15. 29% of business leaders have not taken any measures to track productivity remotely